hmhamad/FIRE/README.md

 ## Description

-FIRE is a novel dataset focused on the extraction of financial relations in business and financial documents.
+FIRE is a dataset focused on the extraction of financial relations in business and financial documents.
 It features 13 types of entities and 15 types of relations and can be used to train and evaluate machine learning models in the task of financial joint named entity recognition and relation extraction.

 Here is an example instance from the dataset and how it is represented in json format: